-The death of a loved one can have a devastating effect on surviving relatives and friends.
-It can result in emotional trauma, financial hardship and psychological problems for the surviving family members.
+The sudden death of a loved one can have a devastating effect on surviving relatives and friends.
+The grievous tolls it takes can result in emotional trauma, financial hardship, and psychological problems for the surviving family members.

 If an employee dies at work, the dependents of the employee (e.g. their partner and children) may be entitled to a lump sum death benefits claim.
 WorkCover may also make ongoing payments for the additional needs of any children of the deceased employees, such as schooling.
 Additionally, a common law claim for damages may be brought against the employer if negligence can be shown as a cause of the death.